RECOMMENDED READING 2015

 The Art of Scientific Investigation — Originally published in 1950, the book endeavors to understand the methods by which discoveries have been made and form some general observations.
 “Most books on the scientific method,” the author writes, “treat it from the logical or philosophical aspect.
 This one is more concerned with the psychology and practice of research.”

-Maestro: A Surprising Story About Leading by Listening — Research for a Knowledge Project interview with Alexander Shelley, the Music Director of Canada’s National Arts Centre Orchestra.
+Maestro: A Surprising Story About Leading by Listening — Research for a The Knowledge Project interview with Alexander Shelley, the Music Director of Canada’s National Arts Centre Orchestra.
 This book was exceptional and very much along the lines of other business fables such as: The Goal, The Five Dysfunctions of a Team, and Death by Meeting.

 A Practical Guide for Policy Analysis — Not as boring as it sounds but not as thoughtful as I had hoped.
 There are tidbits of gold but mostly the book walks through the steps you should take to make a good decision.
 Where the book excels is the first few chapters where he walks you through some of the nuances and difficulties of determining a path forward through uncertainty.
 (Best paired with a stiff drink.)